Harold B. Lee: Early life

 Lee was born in Clifton, Idaho, to Samuel Lee and Louisa Emeline Bingham and was the second of six children.
 The Lee family lived the rural life and Lee and his siblings spent most of their youth doing farm chores.
-During his childhood, his mother saved him from several near-death experiences.
+During his childhood, his mother saved him from death several times.
 When he was eight, he was sent to get a can of lye from the shelf and spilled the deadly product all over himself.
 His mother opened a vat of pickled beets and poured cup after cup of the red vinegar all over him, which neutralized the lye.
 When Harold was a teen, he punctured an artery on a broken bottle.
 His mother cleaned it, but it became badly infected.
 She burned a black stocking to ashes and rubbed it in the open wound and it soon healed.

 Lee was fortunate to receive a good education.
 He finished eighth grade at a grammar school in Clifton and his parents allowed him to continue his education at Oneida Stake Academy in Preston, Idaho.
 The first few years, Lee focused on music and played the alto, French, and baritone horns.
 Later, he played basketball and was a reporter for the school newspaper.
 He graduated in the spring of 1916.

 The summer following his graduation Lee worked to receive his teaching certificate from Albion State Normal School at Albion, Idaho.
 After two summers of study in 1916 and 1917, Lee passed the state's fifteen-subject test to receive his second- and third-class certificates.
 Lee held his first teaching position in the fall of 1916.
 He taught a class of 25 students, grades one to eight, in Weston, Idaho.
 His salary was $60 a month.
 When he was eighteen, he became principal of a school in Oxford, Idaho.
-In September 1920, then church president Heber J. Grant called Lee on a mission to the western states, with headquarters in Denver, Colorado.
+In September 1920, church president Heber J. Grant called Lee on a mission to the western states, with headquarters in Denver, Colorado.
 He was twenty-one and served until December 1922.